higgi13425/rmrwr-book/_book/io05-importing.md

 ## 12 012      purgative_mixture
 ```

-There are a number of medical datasets to explore and learn within the {medicaldata} package.
+There are a number of medical datasets to explore and learn with, within the {medicaldata} package.

-However, at some point, you will want to use R to work on your *own* data.
+However, at some point, you will want to use R to work on your **own** data.
-You may already to be itching to get started on your own data.
+You may already be itching to get started on your own data.
 This is a good thing.
 Working with your own data, toward your own goals, will be a motivating example, and will help you learn R.
-As you go through the different chapters, use the example data and exercises to get you started and learn the principles, and then try what you have learned on your own data.
+As you go through the different chapters, use the example data and exercises to get you started and to learn the principles, and then try what you have learned on your own data.

-::: {.{warning}}
+::: {.warning}
+Reproducibility and Raw Data<br>
 It is an important principle to *always* save an untouched copy of your raw data.
 You can copy it to a new object, and experiment with modifying it, cleaning it, making plots, etc., but *always* leave the original data file untouched.
 You want to create a completely reproducible, step-by-step trail from your raw data to your finished analysis and final report, and you can only do that if you preserve the original raw data.
 That is the cornerstone of your analysis.
 It is tempting to fix minor data entry errors, or other aspects of the raw data.
-Do not do this - leave all errors intact in your raw data, and explicitly make edits with explanations of - who made the edit - when it was made - what was changed - why it was made - provide a justification, and identify source documents to support the rationale Every edit should be documented in your code, with who, when, what, and why
+Do not do this - leave all errors intact in your raw data, and explicitly make edits with explanations of - who made the edit - when it was made - what was changed - why it was made - provide a justification, and identify source documents to support the rationale.
+Every edit should be documented in your code, with who, when, what, and why.
 :::

 Now, on to the fun part.